-144. My main hope for the Inquiry is that people who have done these things will be held accountable.
-There is a part of me that thinks that people like Secondary Institutions - carry on with their lives and don't think twice about what they did.
+My main hope for the Inquiry is that people who have done to hese things will be held accountable.
+Secondary Institutions - to be published later Secondary Institutions - to be published later .
 They have no guilt because they thought that it was okay to do what they did.